 - Cauliflower contains a lot of fiber, which helps to reduce inflammation and improve digestion.

-- Sulforaphane, glucosinolates, and isothiocyanates are antioxidants found in cauliflower that can help protect against cancer, heart disease, and diabetes.
+- Cauliflower contains antioxidants such as sulforaphane, glucosinolates, and isothiocyanates, which may protect against cancer, heart disease, and diabetes.

 - Cauliflower is strong in choline, an essential ingredient that supports metabolism, brain growth, and nervous system function, and is insufficient in many people.
 It also keeps cholesterol from building up in the liver.